Immune to Murder

-"Immune to Murder" is a Nero Wolfe mystery novella by Rex Stout, first published in the November 1955 issue of The American Magazine.
+"Immune to Murder" is a Nero Wolfe mystery novella by American writer Rex Stout, first published in the November 1955 issue of The American Magazine.
 It first appeared in book form in the short-story collection Three for the Chair, published by the Viking Press in 1957.

 Plot summary

 "If I may," Ambassador Kelefy put in diplomatically.
 "I agree with Mr. Bragan and Mr. Ferris.
 Americans do not fight even for millions with clubs."

 I could have named him an American who had used a blackjack on a fellow citizen to relieve him of $2.38, but of course he wasn't an oil tycoon.